ko-ichi-h/khcoder/.github/ISSUE_TEMPLATE/10_01_en_errors.md

 ---
-name: Reporting Errors or Bugs
+name: Please do not post a new issue
-about: Create a report to help us figure out the problem
+about: Post it to Discussions
 labels: error
 ---

 <!--

-Moved to discussion.
+We have moved to "Discussions".

-Please post there.
+Please post it there.
 https://github.com/ko-ichi-h/khcoder/discussions

 -->